 - Conducting needs assessments or evaluations for a program or institution

 The Fulbright Specialist roster comprises over 3,000 American academics and professionals who have significant and substantial experience and accomplishments.
 Fulbright Specialist applications are peer-reviewed before being accepted to the roster.

 Host institutions develop and submit project proposals to the programme.
 Successful project proposals will be matched with suitable Fulbright Specialists.
 The list of eligible Specialist disciplines is available online.

 Courtesy of World Learning.

 It can take several months for project proposals to be reviewed and matched with a Fulbright Specialist, depending on roster availability and visa processing times.
-With this in mind, there are two project proposal deadlines for prospective host institutions each year:

 Costs for the Fulbright Specialist Programme are shared between the US Department of State and the host institution.